CreditCube Review: Read This Before You Borrow

 For example, one customer wrote: I took out a … 600 dollar loan for Christmas and I cannot afford to pay this loan any longer due [to] financial reasons.
 I have paid the initial 600 back plus an additional 175.35.
 Can this be squared away because I cannot do this[?]
 In addition, it’s illegal to have [a] payday loan in the state of Georgia.

-To repeat: Tribal lenders will use “tribal immunity” as an excuse to ignore laws that are in place to protect consumers.
-They will not abide by laws in your state.
+Tribal lenders will use “tribal immunity” as an excuse to ignore laws that are in place to protect consumers.
+They will not abide by laws in your state, nor are they legally required to follow those laws.
 Don’t assume that it will be easier to get out of a loan agreement just because it violates your state’s laws.
 Research the lenders before taking out the loan.

 Consumers also gain points they can use toward getting a lower interest rate by giving testimonials for CreditCube.
 This can incentivize consumers into posting positive reviews of the company, whether or not they are deserved.
 Considering that anyone can leave a review on the page, some offer clues that they could be fake, with writing similar to the generic reviews featured on their website.